H4mid2019/payment/README.md

 which provides two different APIs for both roles buyer and provider (seller).
 <br> the buyers can deposit into their accounts.
 The sellers can't. <br>
 If a seller adds a product, only that seller can change the product attributes.<br>
-Product names are unique.
 For products, only the endpoint which shows the list of products are open to everybody without credential <br>
 Both seller and buyer have to obtain a token.
 They have to create an account. <br>
 Creating user endpoint API is callable for everybody without Token.